David Susskind: Career

 His first job after the war was as a press agent for Warner Brothers.
-Next he was a talent agent for Century Artists, ultimately ending up in the Music Corporation of America's newly minted television programming department, managing Dinah Shore, Jerry Lewis, and others.
-In New York, Susskind formed Talent Associates, representing creators of material rather than performers.
-Ultimately, Susskind produced movies, stage plays and television programs.
+Next, he was a talent agent for Century Artists, ultimately ending up in Music Corporation of America's newly minted television programming department, managing Dinah Shore, Jerry Lewis, and others.
+In New York City, Susskind formed Talent Associates, representing creators of material rather than performers.
+Eventually, he produced movies, stage plays, and television programs.

 Talk shows

-In 1954, Susskind became producer of the NBC legal drama Justice, based on case files of the Legal Aid Society of New York.
+In 1954, Susskind became producer of the NBC legal drama Justice, based on case files of the Legal Aid Society in New York City.
 His program Open End began in 1958 on New York City's commercial independent station WNTA-TV, channel 13, the predecessor to WNET, and was so titled because the program continued until Susskind or his guests were too tired to continue.
 In 1961, Open End was constrained to two hours and went into national syndication.
-The show was retitled The David Susskind Show for its telecast on Sunday night, October 2, 1966.
-In the 1960s it was the first nationally broadcast television talk show to feature people speaking out against American involvement in the Vietnam War.
-The show continued until its New York outlet cancelled it in 1986, approximately six months before Susskind died.
+The show was retitled the David Susskind Show for its telecast on Sunday night, October 2, 1966.
+In the 1960s, it was the first nationally broadcast television talk show to feature people speaking out against American involvement in the Vietnam War.
+The show continued until its New York outlet canceled it in 1986, approximately six months before Susskind died.

-During his close to three decade run, Susskind covered many controversial topics of the day, such as race relations, transsexualism, and the Vietnam War.
+During his close-to-three-decade run, Susskind covered many controversial topics of the day such as race relations, transsexualism, and the Vietnam War.
 It was the first nationally broadcast television talk show to feature people speaking out for gay rights.
-In 1971, Susskind interviewed six lesbians, including Lilli Vincenz, Barbara Gittings, and Barbara Love, who were among the first open lesbians to appear on television in the United States, and debated long-held stereotypes about gays with Susskind.
+In 1971, Susskind interviewed six lesbians including Lilli Vincenz, Barbara Gittings, and Barbara Love, who were among the first open lesbians to appear on television in the United States.
+They debated long-held stereotypes about gays with Susskind.
 His interview of Soviet Premier Nikita Khrushchev, which aired in October 1960, during the height of the Cold War, generated national attention.
-It is one of the very few talk show telecasts from the era that was preserved and can be viewed today.
+It is one of very few talk show telecasts from the era which was preserved and can be viewed today.